Revolt of the Admirals: Strategic bombing

 The bombing campaign called for in the war plans was both nuclear and conventional.
 By June 1948, components for about fifty Fat Man and two Little Boy bombs were on hand.
 These had to be assembled by specially trained Armed Forces Special Weapons Project assembly teams.
-Only Silverplate Boeing B-29 Superfortress bombers were capable of delivering nuclear weapons, and of the 65 that had been made, only 32 were operational at the start of 1948, all of which were assigned to the 509th Bombardment Group, which was based at Roswell Army Airfield in New Mexico.
+Only Silverplate Boeing B-29 Superfortress bombers were capable of delivering nuclear weapons, and of the 65 that had been made, only 32 were operational at the start of 1948, all of which were assigned to the 509th Bombardment Group, which was based at Walker Air Force Base, formerly Roswell Army Airfield, in New Mexico.
 Trained crews were also in short supply; at the beginning of 1948 only six crews were qualified to fly atomic bombing missions, although enough personnel had been trained to assemble an additional fourteen in an emergency.
 But up to 20 percent of the target cities in the war plan were beyond the 3000 nmi range of the B-29, requiring a one-way mission, which would expend the crew, bomb and aircraft.
 There were also doubts about the ability of the B-29 to penetrate Soviet air space; as a propeller-driven bomber, it was highly vulnerable to the new Soviet jet fighters, even at night.

 The B-29 was the mainstay of the bomber fleet in 1948, but that year the Convair B-36 Peacemaker was introduced into service.
-German victories in the early part of World War II had led to apprehension that the United Kingdom might be overrun.
+During World War II, early German victories had led to apprehension that the United Kingdom might be overrun.
 The Air Corps therefore invited design proposals for an intercontinental bomber that could reach Germany from bases in the United States.
-From this came the B-36.
-The aircraft pushed the state of the art at the time, but soon ran into development and schedule problems, and lost priority to the B-29.
-It was not canceled, and in 1943 when it looked like bases in China — the only ones in Allied hands at the time within B-29 range of Japan — might be overrun, an order was placed for 100 B-36s.
+These proposals resulted in the B-36 aircraft, which pushed the state of the art, but soon ran into development and schedule problems, and lost priority to the B-29.
+It was not canceled, and in 1943 when it looked like bases in China—the only ones in Allied hands at the time within B-29 range of Japan—might be overrun, an order was placed for 100 B-36s.
 Most aircraft orders were cut back or canceled in 1945, but the B-36 order was left untouched.